Restoration of $k_T$ factorization for low $p_T$ hadron hadroproduction: FACTORIZATION IN IMPACT PARAMETER SPACE

-On the left-hand side of Eq.~(\ref{eiko}), the second term is obtained by exchanging the gluon carrying the momentum $l_1$ and the gluon carrying $l_2$ in the first term.
-The above relation will not hold, if the corresponding transverse loop momenta are retained in the denominators.
-That is, the all-order factorization of the soft gluons from the process is not possible without the eikonal approximation.

-Viewing Eqs.~(\ref{2loop}) and (\ref{2b}), it is clear why the all-order summation of the residual soft divergences can be facilitated in the $b$ convolution, instead of in the $k_T$ convolution.
-Applying the above procedure to higher loops, the diagrams with gluons being emitted by the spectator of the hadron $H_1$ and attaching to the active partons of $H_2$ and $H_4$ are summed into
+Viewing Eqs.~(\ref{2loop}) and (\ref{2b}), it is clear why the all-order summation of the Glauber divergences can be facilitated in the $b$ convolution, instead of in the $k_T$ convolution.
+Because of the simple abelian gauge interaction considered here, the application of the above procedure to higher loops is trivial.
+The diagrams with gluons being emitted by the spectator of $H_1$ and attaching to the active partons of $H_2$ and $H_4$ are then summed into

-The collinear gluon exchanges of the type in Fig.~\ref{fig1}(c) can be factorized in the standard way, so the definitions of both $d\hat\sigma_{i+j\to k+l}$ and $\hat f_{i/1}$ have been extended to all orders.
-When the final-state hadron pair carries a net large transverse momentum, the $k_{1T}$ dependence in the fragmentation functions are negligible.
+The collinear gluon exchanges of the type in Fig.~\ref{fig1}(c) can be factorized in the standard way, so both $d\hat\sigma_{i+j\to k+l}$ and $\hat f_{i/1}$ have been extended to all orders.
+In the small-$x$ region the spectator line of $H_1$ can always be eikonalized according to the contour deformation, such that its propagators do not depend on transverse momenta.
+Given a TMD parton density, it is then possible to perform separate Fourier transformations for the parton transverse momenta before and after the final-state cut.
+The definition of $\hat f_{i/1}$ is related to the usual matrix element of the nonlocal operator via

+where the dependence on the small momentum fraction $x_1$ has been suppressed on the left-hand side of the above expression.
+The factor $W_-$ denotes the Wilson line operator

+with the gluon field $A$ and the coordinate $y=(0,y^-,{\bf b})$.
+It should be understood that the two Wilson lines $W_-(y^-,{\bf b};\infty)^{\dag}$ and $W_-(0,{\bf 0};\infty)$ are connected by a vertical link at infinity \cite{BJY,CS08}, which does not contribute in a covariant gauge.
+When the final-state hadron pair carries a net large transverse momentum, the $k_{1T}$ dependence in the fragmentation functions is negligible.
 Integrating over $k_{1T}$, the $\delta$-function $\delta({\bf b}_l-{\bf b}_r)$ renders the soft factor vanish, and Eq.~(\ref{sig1}) reduces to a formula in the collinear factorization \cite{NQS05}.